n1s4t/dev-jargon-decoder/README.md

 5. Push your changesÂ to your forked repository: git push origin feature/your-awesome-feature.
 6. Open a Pull RequestÂ back to the main repository.

-Alternatively, if you find a bug or have an idea, please [open an issue](https://www.google.com/url?q=https://www.google.com/search?q%3Dhttps://github.com/your-username/dev-jargon-decoder/issues&sa=D&source=editors&ust=1757452414247201&usg=AOvVaw2hyxaoK_wpgb8KZN9gw_XH)!
+Alternatively, if you find a bug or have an idea, please [open an issue](https://www.google.com/url?q=https://www.google.com/search?q%3Dhttps://github.com/n1s4t/dev-jargon-decoder/issues&sa=D&source=editors&ust=1757452414247201&usg=AOvVaw2hyxaoK_wpgb8KZN9gw_XH)!

-ðŸ“œ License
+## 📜 License
 ----------

 This project is licensed under the MIT License.
 See the [LICENSE](https://www.google.com/url?q=https://opensource.org/licenses/MIT&sa=D&source=editors&ust=1757452414247773&usg=AOvVaw1daDoe3ryKG-BuUgccs2NL)Â file for details.
 You are free to use, modify, and distribute this project.